vinteriland/instagram-clone/README.md

 For the buttons and other styling components material-ui was made use of.
 Material Design is an Android-oriented design language created by Google, supporting onscreen touch experiences via cue-rich features and natural motions that mimic real-world objects.

+### Disclaimer

+There are some issues regarding the uploading of comments to the firebase DataBase.
+Feel free to debug and fix the issues and reach back to me. :)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).